mgrojo/adasearch/README.md

 Also, this project exists to help others create and maintain their own version of a custom search engine :)

-The whole search engine is based on [Google Knowledge Graph](https://en.wikipedia.org/wiki/Knowledge_Graph).
+The custom search engine is based on [Google Knowledge Graph](https://en.wikipedia.org/wiki/Knowledge_Graph).

-**INFO:** This project is a maintained fork of the now archived project by @thindil.
+**INFO:** This project is a maintained fork of the now archived project thindil/adasearch.